mink0613/EZExcel/README.md

 # EZExcel
-Simple C# Excel APIs for reading and writing without Micro Office installed.
+Simple C# Excel APIs for reading and writing without Microsoft Office installed.
+* This is a wrapper API that uses openxml to efficiently manage Excel files.